By Tim Lambert

 However in the 19th century when railways were built in Dorset they bypassed Cerne Abbas.
 In those days, before the internal combustion engine railways were the arteries of trade.
 Since Cerne Abbas was not on a railway it dwindled.

 Today Cerne Abbas is a quiet village and many of its residents commute to work in Dorchester. n However the population of Cerne Abbas has fallen substantially since the 19th century.
-Today the population of Cerne Abbas is about 800.
+In 2022 the population of Cerne Abbas was about 860.

 Cerne Abbas is most famous for its giant, which is carved in chalk on a hillside.
 It has been claimed that the giant dates from the Iron Age but there is no mention of it in writing before the end of the 17th century and it may have been carved much later.
 What is certain is that it was used as a fertility charm.
 As late as the 19th-century women would sleep inside the outlines of the giant to increase their fertility.